 While both TVs boast seriously impressive feature counts that care as much about gaming as movies and TV shows, the G2's extra audio power and premium OLED hardware justify its ‘step up’ status over the C2.

 The first thing to say here is that both TVs substantially improve on their 2021 predecessors.
-Unlike last year’s C1, the C2 is designated as an OLED Evo model, with the enhanced brightness and contrast that entails – though do bear in mind that while they are still designated OLED Evo models, the 42-inch and 48-inch versions of the C2 don't go as bright as their larger counterparts.
+Unlike the C1, the C2 is designated as an OLED Evo model, with the enhanced brightness and contrast that entails – though do bear in mind that while they are still designated OLED Evo models, the 42-inch and 48-inch versions of the C2 don't go as bright as their larger counterparts.

 The new Alpha 9 Gen 5 processor proves a substantial advance on anything LG has provided before, too, helping pictures look cleaner, more dynamic, crisper and more refined across the board.